aup9qmb/DDR-Clone/README.md

 Run with `$ ./bin/game` or `$ make run` out of the root directory of the repository.[^1]

-[^1]: Fear of failure may be a poor reason not to try, but try and fail
+[^1]: Fear of failure may be a poor reason not to try, but try and fail both I did.

 #### References